Power bills can be confusing, and even intimidating at times.

 4. GST – Good ol’ goods and services tax.

 All of these charges and fees will make up100% of one’s power bill.
 A sample of their breakdown percentages can be seen below.
 This breakdown is taken from the previous example with ENMAX being the retailers, and EPCOR being the WSP.

 Every month will be slightly different, but similar trends will appear throughout the year and across different retailers and WSPs.

-I’m sure it is no big surprise that the general trend of fees and charges over the past 20+ years is upward.
-The following two graphs compiled by Gordon Howell, show how the separate charges have progressed over time.
+It is no big surprise that the general trend of fees and charges over the past 20+ years is upward.
+The following two graphs compiled by Howell Mayhew Engineering, show how the separate charges have progressed over time.